Blog

 5. Profit Margin Ratio

 The old saying “non-profit is a tax status, not a business philosophy” is more relevant today than ever.
-Identifying whether the organization is earning or receiving more than it is spending on operations is critical to the ability to deliver benefits and services for members and the overall sustainability of the organization for the long term.
+Identifying whether the organization is earning or receiving more than it is spending on operations is critical to the ability to deliver benefits and services for members, and to the association’s long-term sustainability.
 The target profit margin would depend greatly on the organization’s size, goals, and benefits or services offered.
 When the profit margin is too high, it may indicate that dues are too high, discouraging membership.
 Conversely, when the profit margin is too low or even negative it may indicate the opposite.
-There may be times when an organization plans to have a negative margin, due to investing in new programs or offerings which have lead times before revenue outpaces expense.
-Planned negative margins are also seen when there may be a need to correct reserve balances.
-However, running consistent negative profit margins is a warning sign that the organization may be headed into financial trouble.